-The Dr. Stephen A. Greenberg Scholarship - Established in May 1986 by his wife and sons - an award made to a deserving student with financial need and a specific goal directed toward helping others.
+The Dr. Stephen A. and Ruth Brody Greenberg Scholarship

+- Established in May 1986 by his wife and sons - an award made to a deserving student with financial need and a specific goal directed toward helping others.

-The Jamie Grimsley Music Scholarship - Established in December 2010 in memory of James H. Grimsley Jr. by his immediate family - awarded to a FMU student pursing a degree and major in Music Industry.
+The Jamie Grimsley Music Scholarship - Established in December 2010 in memory of James H. Grimsley Jr. by his immediate family - awarded to a FMU student pursuing a degree and major in Music Industry.